riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-1.md

 ...
 {% endhighlight %}

 What we've done is add some additional logic to our `waitOn` function.
 First we calculate the current page.
-We grab the current page from the URL if it's present in the URL otherwise we default to the first page.
+We grab the current page from the URL if it's present, otherwise we default to the first page.

 The skip count is determined by taking the zero-based index (i.e. if we're on the first page, the zero based index for that page is 0) and multiplying it by the number of records to display per page.